Patented Stand-up Pouch: The ecological all-rounder

 Reduce-Reuse-Recycle

-The patented stand-up pouch is the first packaging that complies with the three Rs — reduce, reuse and recycle.
+The patented stand-up pouch is the first packaging that complies with the three Rs – reduce, reuse and recycle – in 2019.
 The pouch can be recycled completely, so the plastic remains in the closed material loop (recycle).
 Compared to a bottle, the pouch saves 70 percent on packaging material for the same amount of product (reduce).
 Finally, thanks to the refill packaging, a product bottle can be refilled repeatedly.
 It’s like having a refilling station at home (reuse).
 Still another special feature: the original bottle for Werner & Mertz Frosch consumer brand consists of 100 percent used plastic from post-consumer household waste collections.

 Award-winning Innovation